 2019 Flu Clinics

-Pre-bookable appointments are now available for September and October for you to book in for your flu vaccine, ring reception today and if you are unsure if you are entitled to a vaccine the team can explain.
+Pre-bookable appointments are now available for you to book in for your flu vaccine, ring reception today and if you are unsure if you are entitled to a vaccine the team can explain.

 ***Improving Patient Access Across Chapel and the High Peak***